Lynch, Soler and Perez lead Royals over Tigers 6-1 - WHIZ News

 UP NEXT

-Matt Manning (2-3, 5.79 ERA) will open a three-game series in Minnesota for the Tigers.
+Matt Manning (2-3, 5.79 ERA) will open a three-game series in Minnesota for the Tigers on Monday.

-Kansas City begins a four-game series against Chicago.
+Kansas City begins a four-game series against Chicago Monday.
 Mike Minor (7-8, 5.45) will take the mound for the Royals.